Biography

 Yasmine Gómez is a third year doctoral student in the Department of Gender, Women, and Sexuality Studies at the University of Washington and is completing a Graduate Certificate in American Indian and Indigenous Studies.
 Coming from the borderlands of Texas/Tejas, her master's research focused on Tejana/Chicana motherhood, the feminist punk politics of irreverence, and the embodiment of grief in poetry.

-Yasmine's doctoral research focuses on Tejana activism, cultural production, and collective memory which seeks to examine how borderland identities are negotiated through ongoing methods of state sanctioned violence/surveillance through technocolonialism and spaces of detainment while looking to Tejana Speculative archives to reconceptualize the radical position of place in activism.
-Her work asks: How can we look to place as a way of seeking liberation from violent histories of oppression?
-What can memory teach us about this work?
-How can bordering identities and more-than-human relations offer methods of agency at this time of crisis?
+Yasmine's doctoral research focuses on Chicana and Tejana activism, cultural production, and collective memory as ways of examining how borderland identities are negotiated through ongoing methods of state sanctioned violence/surveillance through technocolonialism and spaces of detainment.
+She looks to Tejana literary archives to reexamine countervisions of liberation.
+Her work asks: How can we utilize place and community memory as methods of reviving a political approach?
+How can bordering/borderland identities and more-than-human relations offer methods of agency at this time of crisis?